kunalrustagi08/kunalrustagi08.github.io/_pages/about.md

   - /about.html
 ---

 I have completed my Bachelors in Electronics and Telecommunications Engineering at [AISSMS IOIT](https://aissmsioit.org/), Pune University with 9.22 CGPA.
 In my free time, I like to study and work on image processing.
-Currently, I am honing my skills in metworking, operating systems and cloud computing.
+Currently, I am honing my skills in programming, networking,and cloud computing.

 In the past, I have done internships on:
 * Rainfall nowcasting of severe rainfall events over Mumbai at Indian Institute of Tropical Meteorology, Pune.